biogen98/PersonalSite/README.md

 ### details:
 - Build using the open-source static site generator [Hugo](https://gohugo.io/).
 Hugo provides a robust theming system and a extensive catalogue of community made themes.
 For this site I used a slightly modefied version of the [axiom](https://www.netlify.com/) theme.
-- The website is Deployed using [Netlify](https://www.netlify.com/), straight from this Github repository.
+- Deployed serverless using [Netlify](https://www.netlify.com/) with Github continuous integration.
 This combination enables the site to reach a Mobile PageSpeed of 95.

+# Installation
+See the Axiom Hugo Theme README for installation, build, and deploy howtos, plus a rundown of all the features.

 # License
 Creative Commons Attribution-ShareAlike 4.0 International License: [CC-BY-SA-4.0](https://github.com/biogen98/PersonalSite/blob/master/LICENSE).